akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 The cluster extension is implemented with actors.
 To protect them against disturbance from user actors they are by default run on the internal dispatcher configured under `akka.actor.internal-dispatcher`.
-The cluster actors can potentially be isolated even further onto their own dispatcher using the setting `akka.cluster.use-dispatcher`.
+The cluster actors can potentially be isolated even further, onto their own dispatcher using the setting `akka.cluster.use-dispatcher` or made run on the same dispatcher to keep the number of threads down.

 ### Configuration Compatibility Check